cjmosure/typescript-node-starter/README.md

 # Node.js Typescript Starter

-A node.js starter with typescript, eslint, prettier and a logging util.
+A node.js starter with typescript, eslint, prettier, unit testing and a logging util.

 ## Getting Started